The Aaland Islands Dispute, 1921

 Why was there a dispute between Sweden and Finland over the Aaland islands?

 The peace settlement at the end of the war changed the geography of Europe and affected the borders of many countries.
-Both Sweden and Finland claimed the Aaland Islands.
-Historically, the islands were Finnish but the population wanted to be Swedish.
+Both Sweden and Finland the Aaland Islands.
+Historically, the islands were Finnish but the wanted to be Swedish.

 How did the League react to the dispute over the Aaland Islands?